wisskirchenj/composer-tasks/README.md

 19.09.23 Stage 4 completed.
 Open port `8000` on host and connect it to the uvicorn webserver.
 Also share the network created in stage 2 with the hyper-service to allow for CRUD-operations of the app into the Mongo DB.

+19.09.23 Stage 5 completed.
+Just add a compose up shell script `up.sh` to start the app.